wacncontent/CustomizeTool/removeCommentOutput/articles/cdn/cdn-serve-content-from-cdn-in-your-web-application.md

 Integrating Azure Websites or Azure Cloud Services with Azure CDN gives you the following advantages:

-- Integrate content deployment (images, scripts, and stylesheets) as part of your Azure web app's [continuous deployment](/documentation/articles/web-sites-publish-source-control) process
+- Integrate content deployment (images, scripts, and stylesheets) as part of your Azure web site's [continuous deployment](/documentation/articles/web-sites-publish-source-control) process
 - Easily upgrade your CDN-served NuGet packages, such as jQuery or Bootstrap versions
-- Manage your Web application and your CDN-served content from the same Visual Studio interface
+- Manage your web site and your CDN-served content from the same Visual Studio interface

 For related tutorials, see:
 - [Use Azure CDN in Azure Websites](/documentation/articles/cdn-websites-with-cdn)